SebaSwash/PySpace/readme.md

 ## Installation

-Please install the required modules inside of the `requirements.txt` file by using one of the next commands:
+Please install the required modules inside of the `requirements.txt` file by using one of the following commands:

 `pip3 install -r requirements.txt`